 To get your website up & running

-I use GoDaddy for my domain names and for my hosting.
-When I got started, it was easier to do it that way and I’ve had a great experience with GoDaddy.
+I use GoDaddy for my domain names.
 If you are looking for a more user friendly solution though, I’d recommend that you get your domains from GoDaddy and get your hosting from BlueHost or Hostgator.

 My site is built on the WordPress platform.
 I love that I can easily create posts and pages for my site without a lot of thinking involved.
 And it allows a lot of flexibility.